NEWEST SUBMISSIONS FROM VISITORS...

 You remember J.P.
 McCarthy's "pep" rally on the Friday morning before the Michigan-Ohio State football game.

-You remember Renee McKay (later Renee Craig) and tenor Fred Kendall and the
+You remember Renee McKay (later Renee Craig) with tenor Fred Kendall and the

-Paul Lavoie Orchestra on Bud Guest's Guest House on WJR.
+WJR Ochestra (conducted in the 50s by Paul Lavoie, Max Leeb and Harry Safford) on Bud Guest's Guest House on WJR.

 You remember taking the 20-mile "Sunday Drive" on Edward N. Hines Parkway along the Rouge River from Dearborn to Northville Township.